In this section

 More than 150 comments were also received from one individual and 17 organizations, including Indigenous governments, co-management boards, industry and non-government organizations.

-Information on the Bathurst caribou engagement process
+Information provided to support the Bathurst caribou engagement process included:

-- Fact Sheet (for a broad overview of what's in the Plan)
+- Fact Sheet (for a broad overview of what's in the plan)

 - Draft Bathurst Caribou Range Plan